Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_if_statement.md

     ```

 ## Not

-The **not** keyword is a logical operator, and is used to reverse the result of the conditional statement:
+The **not** keyword is a logical operator, and is used to reverse the result of the conditional statement.

 **Code Example**
     ```jac linenums="1"